Standard Commands for Programmable Instruments: Concatenating commands

+The current path is reset to the root by: line feed character, *RST command, and when the device is first powered up.

 Arguments

-Some commands require an additional argument.
-Arguments are given after the command, and are separated by a space.
+Some commands accept or require one or more additional arguments.
+Arguments are given after the command, and are separated from the command using a space.
 For example, the command to set the trigger mode of an instrument to "normal" may be given as "TRIGger:MODe NORMal".
 Here, the word "NORMal" is used as the argument to the "TRIGger:MODe" command.
+When multiple arguments are provided, the arguments are written as a comma-separated list.
+For example, a query command that performs an AC Volts measurement on a digital multimeter, using the meter's 10 VRMS measurement range, and displaying the measured voltage value with 4-1/2 digits of resolution, would be written as "MEASure:VOLTage:AC?
+10,4".

 Integer arguments

 For commands that accept integer arguments, values may be specified in multiple computer number formats: decimal, hexadecimal, octal, binary.
 The last three formats are defined by IEEE 488.2, which SCPI is based upon.
 Decimal numbers (radix 10) aren't prefixed, hexadecimal numbers (radix 16) are prefixed with #H or #h, octal numbers (radix 8) with #Q or #q, and binary numbers (radix 2) with #B or #b.
 Hexadecimal digits may use either uppercase letters (ABCDEF), or lowercase letters (abcdef), or mixed case letters (aBcDeF).
 For octal, the letter "Q" was chosen instead of the letter "O" to minimize the visual confusion with the number "0" (zero).

 The following argument examples are numerically equivalent: